grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

 The word "should" was introduced by Dan to weaken the statement following it and thus to allow questioning what you are stating and ask yourself the question: "should it really?".
 If this causes uncertainty, then it is high time to talk to a domain expert and make sure you understand well what you need to accomplish.
-If you are not a native English speaker, the “should" prefix will probably have a weaker influence on you -- this is one of the reasons why I don't insist on you using it.
+If you are not a native English speaker, the "should" prefix will probably have a weaker influence on you -- this is one of the reasons why I don't insist on you using it.
 I like it though[^argumentsagainstshould].

 When devising a name, it is important to put the main focus on what result or action is expected from an object.
 If you do not do that, it'll quickly become troublesome.
 As an example, one of my colleagues was specifying a class `UserId` and wrote the following name for the Statement about the comparison of two identifiers: